Superconducting Cloud Chamber

-As explained above, the signal frequency is limited by the ramp frequency $f_{\text{ramp}}$, which cannot be set arbitrarily high because the resulting modulation frequency $f_{\text{mod}}$ is constrained by the bandwidth of the quarter-wave resonator.
-We take the benchmark value of the ramp frequency as $f_{\text{ramp}} = 1\,$MHz.
-On the other hand, readout noise increases at low frequencies due to $1/f$ noise.
-The corner frequency, $f_{\text{knot}}$, where $1/f$ noise equals the white noise level, can be as low as $f_{\text{knot}} = 10\,$Hz.
-Therefore, the detectable signal-frequency-range is effectively limited to the band between $f_{\text{knot}}$ and $f_{\text{ramp}}$ as $(10, 10^6)\,$Hz.
-As a result, the entire readout chain can be band-limited to this frequency range, and noise components beyond $f_{\text{ramp}}$ will be discarded.
-Within this frequency range, the total readout noise can be estimated using,
+As discussed above, the signal frequency is bounded by the ramp frequency $f_{\text{ramp}}$, limited by the resonator bandwidth.
+We take $f_{\text{ramp}} = 1\,$MHz as a benchmark.
+At low frequencies, $1/f$ noise dominates below the corner frequency $f_{\text{knot}} \simeq 10\,$Hz.
+Thus, the detectable signal band is $(10, 10^6)\,$Hz, within which the readout chain is band-limited and higher-frequency noise is discarded.
+The total readout noise in this range can be estimated as

+The estimated noise floor is consistent with the system noise levels observed in state-of-the-art microwave multiplexed readout systems currently used for TES array readout \cite{2020ApPhL.117l2601N,Malnou:2023wfo,Neidig:2025tfs}.

 Based on the frequency relationship of the signal, $f_{\text{signal}} = v_\chi/d$, the aforementioned signal-frequency-range can be further converted into the detectable velocity range of the particles, $ d/10^{-1}\,\text{s} < v_\chi < d/10^{-6}\,\text{s}$.
 In our setup, the spacing $d = 1\,$mm and thus the corresponding detectable particle velocity is quite small as, $v_\chi \subset (3 \times 10^{-11}, 3 \times 10^{-6}) = (0.01\,\text{m}/\text{s}, 1000\,\text{m}/\text{s})$.